Programmable heralded linear optical generation of two-qubit states: Abstract

 \section{Abstract}

-We have investigated the heralded generation of two-qubit dual-rail-encoded states by programmable linear optics.
-Two types of schemes generating the states from four single photons, which is the minimal possible to accomplish the task, have been considered.
-The schemes have different detection patterns heralding successful generation events, namely, one-mode heralding, in which the two auxiliary photons are detected in one mode, and two-mode heralding, in which single photons are detected in each of the two modes simultaneously.
-We have shown that the dependence of the schemes' success probabilities on the target state's degree of entanglement are essentially different.
-In particular, one-mode heralding yields better efficiency for highly-entangled states, if the programmable interferometers can explore the full space of the unitary transfer matrices,.
-It is reversed in case of weakly-entangled states where two-mode heralding is better.
-We have found a minimal decomposition of the scheme with two-mode heralding that is programmed by one variable phase shift.
-We infer that the linear optical schemes designed specifically for generation of two-qubit states are more efficient than schemes implementing gate-based circuits with known two-qubit linear optical gates.
-Our results yield substantial reduction of physical resources needed to generate two-qubit dual-rail-encoded photonic states.
+We investigated the heralded generation of two-qubit dual-rail-encoded states by programmable linear optics.
+Two types of scheme generating the states from four single photons, which is the minimum possible to accomplish the task, were considered.
+The schemes have different detection patterns heralding successful generation events; namely, one-mode heralding, in which the two auxiliary photons are detected in one mode, and two-mode heralding, in which single photons are detected in each of the two modes simultaneously.
+We show that the dependencies of the schemes' success probabilities on the target state's degree of entanglement are essentially different.
+In particular, one-mode heralding yields greater efficiency for highly entangled states if the programmable interferometers can explore the full space of the unitary transfer matrices.
+The reverse is the case for weakly entangled states where two-mode heralding is better.
+We found a minimal decomposition of the scheme with two-mode heralding that is programmed by one variable phase shift.
+We infer that the linear optical schemes designed specifically for the generation of two-qubit states are more efficient than schemes implementing known linear optical gate--based circuits.
+Our results reveal a substantial reduction of physical resources needed to generate some types of nonmaximally entangled multiqubit states used in quantum computing.